Back to: Home

 "How do I understand the attendance averages?"

-The attendance averages provides a set of metrics that describe people's work patterns.
-This allows you to compare attendance patterns between people.
+The attendance averages provides a set of metrics that describe a person's work patterns.
+The metrics allow you to compare attendance patterns between people.

 3. Then scroll down to the "Attendance" heading.

-4. And finally, you'll see the attendance averages.
+4. And finally, you'll see the person's attendance averages.

-• This shows an estimate of the average hours of "Done time" worked each week.
+• You'll see an estimate of the average hours of "Done time" worked each week by the person.

-• This is based on attendance over the last two months.
+• The average is based on their attendance over the last two months.

-• To see an exact figure, click the "Edit" button:
+• To see an exact figure, tap the "Edit" button:

-• You'll see a panel slide out from the right, showing two months worth of weekly "Done time" totals.
+• And you'll see it slide out from the right, showing two months worth of weekly "Done time" totals.

-• You'll see the exact overall weekly average (at the bottom).
+• You'll also see the exact overall weekly average (at the bottom).

-• This shows the average "Done time" worked in a single sitting.
+• You'll see the average "Done time" worked in a single sitting by the person.

-• This is also based on attendance over the last two months.
+• The average is also based on their attendance over the last two months.

 • A bigger number means that the person typically works continuously for a longer period, before taking a break.

-• This shows the percentage of the person's planned hours, over the last 2 months, where the "Done time" overlapped the: "Planned time"
+• You'll see the percentage of the person's planned hours, over the last 2 months, where the "Done time" overlapped the: "Planned time"

-• This is also based on attendance over the last two months.
+• The percentage is also based on attendance over the last two months.

 To learn more: